prody/ProDy-website/tutorials/cavitracer_tutorial/ensemblePDB.rst

        base_name = pdb_files_new[0]
        atoms = parsePDB(i).select('protein')
        channels2, surface2 = calcChannels(atoms, output_path=i[:-4], separate=True)

        getChannelParameters(channels2, param_file_name=i[:-4])
        getChannelResidueNames(atoms, channels2, residues_file_name=i[:-4])

 .. parsed-literal::

-   @> 3727 atoms and 1 coordinate set(s) were parsed in 0.12s.
+   @> 3727 atoms and 1 coordinate set(s) were parsed in 0.05s.
    @> The atoms supplied to calcChannels contain protein atoms only.
-   @> WARNING structure has no hydrogens and r2=0.90 is below 1.2 A: the space left by the missing H is then wide enough for the probe to pass, and channels will be found through interstices that do not exist in the real protein (their number can rise several-fold).
-Either add hydrogens, or raise r2 to 1.2 A or more, where protonated and unprotonated structures give the same channels.
+   @> WARNING structure has no hydrogens and inner_radius=0.90 is below 1.2 A: the space left by the missing H is then wide enough for the probe to pass, and channels will be found through interstices that do not exist in the real protein (their number can rise several-fold).
+Either add hydrogens, or raise inner_radius to 1.2 A or more, where protonated and unprotonated structures give the same channels.
    @> Substituted 3630 atoms with 22830 homogeneous balls of radius 1.52 A in 0.20s.
-   @> Delaunay tessellation of 22830 points constructed in 0.87s.
+   @> Delaunay tessellation of 22830 points constructed in 0.89s.
-   @> Surface and inner simplices filtered in 1.85s.
+   @> Surface and inner simplices filtered in 1.98s.
-   @> 10 surface cavities detected and filtered in 0.34s.
+   @> 10 surface cavities detected and filtered in 0.39s.
-   @> Channel pathfinding (graph Dijkstra) over 10 cavities completed in 1.83s.
+   @> Channel pathfinding (graph Dijkstra) over 10 cavities completed in 1.82s.
    @> Detected 35 channels.
    @> Saving multiple results to directory ..
-   @> Channel calculation completed in 5.32s.
+   @> Channel calculation completed in 5.51s.
    @> Channel ID: 	Volume [Å³] 	Length [Å] 	Bottleneck [Å]
    @> channel 0: 	45.24 		6.35 		0.92
    @> channel 1: 	45.17 		6.41 		0.91